Homelessness & UBI Deep Dive

-Recent projects and studies have demonstrated that well-administered basic income programs can be incredibly effective at helping to permanently stabilize homeless individuals.
 Keeping people on the streets costs between 45-180K (accounting for inflation) because they, “randomly ricochet through very expensive services” such as hospitals, addiction treatment services, police arrests, jail time, and court time.
+Alternatively, giving them basic income enables them to meet their immediate needs and empowers them to chart paths to housing stability.

 New Leaf Project: A basic income experiment run by Foundations for Social Change helping homeless individuals in Canada, the New Leaf Project gave over 100 recently homeless individuals $7,500 of unconditional cash.